Updated on April 30th, 2021

-Congratulations for making the decision to do a South Island road trip, this is going to be one of the best trips of your life!
+Congratulations for making the decision to do a New Zealand South Island road trip, this is going to be one of the best trips of your life!

 Throw in some buzzing cities, plenty of character-filled towns, moody national parks and abundant wildlife on land, underwater and in the air, and you’ve got the makings for a seriously impressive adventure.

 After coming home in March 2020 due to it-that-must-not-be-named, I immediately started planning a New Zealand campervan road trip.

 We kicked off our six weeks in the Marlborough Sounds and made our way down the West Coast, through Central Otago, Fiordland National Park, Stewart Island, along the Otago Coast and through Canterbury.

 We had a few mishaps along the way (like self-isolating after lockdown levels increased + a smashed window, ugh!) which messed with our itinerary BUT this blog is the perfect New Zealand South Island road trip itinerary that we had hoped for.

 Scroll down to find out more about how to travel the South Island, how long to road trip for, the best time to visit the South Island, then dig in to all the best places to visit in the South Island plus things to do while you’re there and where to stay.

 How long should I spend doing my South Island road trip?

 If you want to see a decent chunk of the island I’d suggest visiting for at least two weeks.
 But if you’re happy to stick to one city, like Queenstown for example, then five days will still give you enough time to experience the city plus add on a day trip or two.